 This technique can also be used for manufacturing an HDR image out of a single picture.
-Two synthetic exposures will be generated for an uploaded single image, one with reduced expoinaddisure time and one with creased exposure time.
-An tional image will be synthesised when only two bracketing images are uploaded so that there are always at least three photos available in a bracketing series.
+Two synthetic exposures will be generated for an uploaded single image, one with reduced exposure time and one with increased exposure time.
+An additional image will be synthesised when only two bracketing images are uploaded so that there are always at least three photos available image.

-Click on and add another synthetic image to the series.
+Click on and add another

+synthetic image to the series.
 The original image will always be used as the master image.
 New images will be labelled as "Synthetic".